fernandojinzenji/AequilibriumTechAssignment/README.md

 ● A valley is an integer or series of integers that is below the immediately preceding and following ints.
 For example, in the sequence [6,1,4] the "1" would be a valley.

-Part 2: Aequilibrium | The Transformation Company
+Part 2: The Transformation Company

 Aequilibrium does love transforming… people, lives, teams, companies.
 And there’s no better representation of transformation than Hasbro’s Transformers , the classic television series featuring